How should we read and interpret Hebrew poetry?

-Psalm 63 likely was written while David was fleeing from King Saul in the Judean wilderness.
-This piece of information helps us to understand what the author was feeling.
+David likely wrote Ps 63 while he was fleeing from King Saul in the Judean wilderness.
+This piece of information helps us to understand what he was feeling.

 As with Hebrew proverbs, a statement in a poem or song may refer to a promise or observation which is generally true as an axiom but not applicable in every case.
 Unlike David, I have seen the children of the righteous “begging bread” (Ps 37:25).

 An over-riding principle for interpreting sacred poetry is to read the piece in its entirety before attempting to make theological application.
-Indeed, only by viewing the entire body of psalms can we assess our own lives in relation to the Lord.
+In fact, only by viewing the entire body of psalms can we assess our own lives in relation to the Lord.